 What kind of building qualifies?

 Most historic buildings that are used to produce income will qualify, such as offices, stores, rental apartments, and factories; development of condominiums may qualify also.
-Private residences and tax-exempt properties like schools, hospitals, and churches do not qualify.
+Private one- and two- family residences, social clubs, and tax-exempt properties like schools, hospitals, and churches do not qualify.

 What size project qualifies?

 Owners must "substantially" rehabilitate their historic building.
-For the Rhode Island HPITC this generally means the cost of the project must be greater than 50% of the value of the building (not including the value of the land the building occupies).
+For the State Historic Preservation Tax Credit, this means the cost of the project must be greater than the value of the building (not including the value of the land the building occupies).
 See the definition of "Substantial Rehabilitation" in the State Regulations.
-For federal tax credits, the cost of the project must be greater than 100% of the value of the building.
+For federal tax credits, the same requirement applies.

 What work qualifies?